luckP/audio-creator/README.md

     python3 create_mp3.py '?'

-## Finally, you can change the reading speed, by default it is set to 150.
+## Finally, you can change the reading speed by default it is set to 150.
 As shown in the example:

     python3 create_mp3.py ./test-audio Alex 200